bparanj/crystal/electronics/experiments/queue/inductor-experiments.md

 The brightness of the bulb will change depending on the current through it.
 At low frequencies, the current will be higher, and the bulb will be brighter.
 At higher frequencies, the inductor’s reactance will limit the current, dimming the bulb.

-This setup can effectively demonstrate the frequency-dependent behavior of inductors in AC circuits.
+This setup demonstrates the frequency-dependent behavior of inductors in AC circuits.

 An AC source, like a sine wave generator, is not typically considered a general-purpose power source because it is designed to provide a varying signal rather than constant energy supply.
 While it generates alternating voltage and current, it is often used for signal generation and testing rather than providing the stable, continuous power needed to run most electronic circuits.